Handling sales tax

 Additional information on EU VAT rule changes

-This is the comprehensive explanatory notes from the EU commission on the EU VAT changes.
+This is the comprehensive explanatory notes from the EU commission on the EU VAT changes from 2015.
 It's a 92 page PDF.
 Grab yourself a coffee first as it's very dry and isn't as good as Harry Potter.